Jackie Captures a First Lady in Mourning... and More

 NOT RECOMMENDED FOR: Historical purists will find Lorraine’s interpretive approach to Jackie’s life frustrating.

-Jackie, directed by Pablo Larrain, opens in limited theaters December 2, 2016, wider December 9.
+Jackie, directed by Pablo Larrain, opened December 2, 2016, wider December 9; available for home viewing March 7, 2017.
 It runs 99 minutes and stars Natalie Portman, Billy Crudup, John Hurt, Greta Gerwig and Peter Sarsgaard.
 Watch the trailer for Jackie here.

 Publication date: December 2, 2016